elan-ev/tobira/docs/docs/dev/contribute.md

 If you have any more questions, feel free to ask and ping us devs [in the Opencast chat](https://opencast.org/communication/).

+## Branches

+Tobira uses `main` as main branch.
+Releases are created from that branch and most PRs should target it.
+`main` should always be in a releasable state.
+There is also `next`, which is sometimes used to prepare bigger releases.
+PRs that we cannot immediately release should target that branch (e.g. a big feature is split into multiple PRs, or we want to cluster breaking changes).

 ## Creating Pull Requests

 When creating a PR, please describe **what** the PR changes and **why** you think this change is useful.